 Where to Stay in Baltimore MD

 High ceiling guest rooms are perfect lairs for CEO’s and those who like to travel like them.
 Rich blue leather headboards on Frette linen enrobed beds, red lacquer desks, Poupon-yellow leather walls in dark marble baths, the Monaco caters to lovers of the colorful.
 Rooms $179-$399, Majestic Suite, $1500.
-Includes complimentary hosted wine hour, use of bicycles, companion goldfish.
+Includes complimentary hosted wine hour, use of bicycles.

-STAY: Lord Baltimore Hotel.
 Another historic hotel three blocks from the inner harbor, the Lord Baltimore was the centerpiece of upscale Baltimore hospitality when it opened in the late 1920’s.
-After fading and falling out of favor, Rubell Hotels purchased the property in 2013, redesigning the common areas and most of the guest rooms were redesigned.
+Rubell Hotels purchased the property in 2013 after it faded and fell out of favor.
+The common areas and most of the guest rooms were redesigned.